 Her present-day materials do not hide stigma.
 They position it as raw material.
 "Bigger Is Better" is a title that works only because it starts as a provocation.
 The audience is asked to confront the lazy assumption that scale determines force, beauty, or consequence.
 Papura then dismantles that assumption by occupying the stage with enough wit and command to make the phrase feel newly literal.

-She built a real acting career alongside the lecture circuit
+She built an acting career alongside the lecture circuit

 Papura's public image can drift too easily toward pure inspiration talk, so it helps to remember that she has screen credits as well.
 IMDb's filmography, which should be used carefully but is broadly consistent with her official branding, lists work in The Matchmaker, Dumb, and Mekif Milano.
 Her own homepage still foregrounds the identity "Actress | Writer | Lecturer," which suggests she does not want the lecture career to erase the performance career that made it possible.